spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/install-and-upgrade/install-features/install-the-dynamic-stores-cart-feature.md

 ---
-title: Install the Dynamic multiple stores & Cart feature
+title: Install the Dynamic Multistore & Cart feature
 description: Learn how to integrate the Dynamic multiple stores & Cart feature into a Spryker project.
 last_updated: Apr 25, 2023
 template: feature-integration-guide-template